Fushengzhuang railway station

-Fushengzhuang railway station is a station of Jingbao Railway in Inner Mongolia, its postal code is 012311.
+Fushengzhuang railway station (福生庄站) is a station of Jingbao Railway in Inner Mongolia, its postal code is 012311.
 The station was first constructed in 1922 as part of the Tangshan-Baotou railway.
 The station has a distance of 587 km from the Beijing railway station, and 243 km from the Baotou railway station.
 The next westbound station is Sandaoying railway station 7 km away, while the next eastbound station is Zhuozishan railway station 14 km away.
 The station is under the administration of China Railway Hohhot Group.